| created | "2026-01-01T00:00:00.000Z" |

 | name | http-load-testing |

-| description | Stress test HTTP endpoints with oha.
-Use when measuring latency percentiles, finding a server's breaking point under load, or validating SLA targets with coordinated-omission correction. |
+| description | HTTP load testing with oha.
+Use when measuring latency percentiles, finding a server's breaking point, or validating SLA targets under coordinated-omission correction. |

 | user-invocable | false |